Xlopec/Tea-bag/README.md

 ## Main Features

+- **Multiplatform** this library supports jvm, iosX64 and iosArm64 targets
 - **Scalability** it is build on the top of a simple idea of having pure functions that operate on plain data separated from impure one.
 Those functions are building blocks and form testable components that can be combined to build complex applications